AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 **Final result**: `10.0`.

 > [!NOTE]
-> *Why Division Returns a Float*: In Python 3, the `/` operator always returns a float, even if both operands are integers.
+> **Why Division Returns a Float**: In Python 3, the `/` operator always returns a float, even if both operands are integers.
 This is to provide accurate results without unexpected truncation.
 For integer-only results, Python offers the `//` operator (floor division).

-> [!NOTE]
+>
 > The `/` operator preserves fractional results, which is especially helpful in complex calculations, while `//` discards the decimal part.

 **Example**: